Webist/InterServices/public/readme.md

 Web server and crawlers will be able to access the files here.

 #### Front-End Development
-Assets, such as images, javascript, css will reside in this directory.
+Assets, such as images, javascript, css.